sassoftware/azure-quickstart-templates/sas-9.4m7-VA/README.md

 Deploying this Quickstart for a new virtual private cloud (VPC) with default parameters in a symmetric multiprocessing (SMP) environment builds the following SAS 9.4 environment in Microsoft Azure, shown in Figure 1.
 In SMP environments, the CASInstanceCount parameter is set to one, indicating that only one CAS controller is configured.

-Deploying this Quickstart for a new virtual private cloud (VPC) with default parameters in a massively parallel processing (MPP) environment builds the following SAS 9.4 environment in the Microsoft Azure cloud, shown in Figure 2.
-In MMP environments, the CASInstanceCount parameter is set to one, indicating that only one CAS controller is configured.

 ![Network Diagram](Azure_9_vavs_quickstart.svg)
-Figure 2: Quickstart architecture for SAS 9.4 VA/VS on Azure in an MPP Environment
+Figure 2: Quickstart architecture for SAS 9.4 VA/VS on Azure in an SMP Environment

 <a name="Prerequisites"></a>
 ## Prerequisites